AguaClara/Fluoride-Auto/Spring 2019/Fluoride-Auto-Spring-2019-Report.md

 The team also determined the minimum length of the reactor needed to save resources and space.
 A shorter reactor, with a height of 5 cm below the weir, was tested with concentrations of 25 $\mathrm{\frac{mg}{L}}$, 50 $\mathrm{\frac{mg}{L}}$, and 100 $\mathrm{\frac{mg}{L}}$ of dye.
 Although the floc blankets reached a short term steady state height of around 20-30 cm, in the long term the flocs built up and traveled through the tube settler to the turbidimeter, indicating a failure in the reactor.
 This observation suggested that there was some minimum height that a floc blanket would reach, and the team concluded that a shorter reactor system was not feasible [(Longo, 2016)](https://confluence.cornell.edu/display/AGUACLARA/Fluoride).

-In the **[Change summer to Summer]** summer of 2017, the fluoride team repeated tests from the previous semester to determine whether the improvements made by the second reactor in series were significant enough to warrant implementation on a larger scale.
-The summer 2017 team stopped adding clay to the system and focused on the goal of determining a PACl concentration that would optimize fluoride removal rates [(Longo, 2017)](https://confluence.cornell.edu/display/AGUACLARA/Fluoride), which is the main objective of the team.
-Initial tests indicated reactor failure within 10 hours due to sludge buildup regardless of PACl concentration, so the team switched to using a new reactor designed by the summer 2017 High Rate Sedimentation team.
+In the **[Change summer to Summer]** Summer of 2017, the fluoride team repeated tests from the previous semester to determine whether the improvements made by the second reactor in series were significant enough to warrant implementation on a larger scale.
+The Summer 2017 team stopped adding clay to the system and focused on the goal of determining a PACl concentration that would optimize fluoride removal rates [(Longo, 2017)](https://confluence.cornell.edu/display/AGUACLARA/Fluoride), which is the main objective of the team.
+Initial tests indicated reactor failure within 10 hours due to sludge buildup regardless of PACl concentration, so the team switched to using a new reactor designed by the Summer 2017 High Rate Sedimentation team.
 This new reactor increased the time to failure and allowed for higher upflow velocities.
 After running various tests, the team determined that an upflow velocity of 1.5 $\mathrm{\frac{mm}{s}}$ was the best way to reduce sludge buildup.
 The team then ran experiments to examine the effect of higher PACl concentrations on removal rates.
 Data collected from these experiments was used to create an adsorption model that could calculate the necessary PACl dosage for a desired effluent fluoride concentration.

 After creating the adsorption model, the team observed a significant difference in the fluoride probe readings for tap water versus the readings in deionized water.
 The findings suggested that the amount of fluoride ions in tap water is actually higher than the readings from the fluoride probe state.
 Therefore, the team deemed the adsorption model to be inaccurate and planned to revise it, taking this discrepancy into consideration.